Prom-ise/todoList-client/README.md

 ## Usage
 - Visit `(https://todolist-client-0nr0.onrender.com/)` to start using the Todo List application.
-- Register or log in using your Google account and you can also create your account using your email.
+- Register with your email or log in using your Google account.
 - Add tasks, set priorities, and mark them as completed.

 ## Contributing